pressbooks/pressbooks/readme.txt

 == Description ==

 PressBooks is an open source book publishing tool built on a WordPress multisite platform.
-PressBooks outputs books in multiple formats, including PDF EPUB/MOBI, web, and a variety of XML flavours, using a theming/templating system, driven by CSS.
+PressBooks outputs books in multiple formats, including PDF, EPUB, MOBI, web, and a variety of XML flavours, using a theming/templating system, driven by CSS.
 For more information, visit http://pressbooks.com.

 == Maintenance and Support ==

 Contact us about maintenance and support contracts if you are installing PressBooks on your own servers, or if you would like PressBooks to run a dedicated instance for you on our servers.
-You can reach us at: support@pressbooks.com.
+You can reach us at: sales@pressbooks.com.

 == Communication ==

-Our main communication channels is [Google Groups](http://groups.google.com/group/pressbooks).
+Our main communication channel for the PressBooks plugin is [Google Groups](http://groups.google.com/group/pressbooks).

 == Contributors ==